 Uninventing

 In college, my friends and I watched movies every Wednesday night at the pub.
-(It was not really a pub, but we still called it a pub.)
-The place had a widescreen projection television that only looked good from a specific viewing angle connected to a low-quality VCR.
-More than once, they called the event off because the system did not work.
+Well, it was not a pub because they did not serve beer or food, but everybody still called it a pub.
+The place had a widescreen projection television that only looked good from a specific viewing angle and connected to a low-quality VCR.
+They called the event off more than once because the system did not work.

 One night, they showed The Princess Bride.
-I had not been looking forward to watching that particular movie because of its lousy previews.
-However, I attended to be social, and because my roommate insisted.
+I had not been looking forward to watching that movie because of its lousy previews.
+However, I attended to be social with my friends.

-Wow, what a fantastic movie.
-Since then, I have seen it at least 20 times, and I still enjoy every scene.
+The fantastic movie blew me away.
+Since then, I have seen it at least 20 times and still enjoy every scene.
 But that is also a problem because I will never experience the same joy of seeing it for the first time.

 How great would it be to watch that movie with a fresh perspective?
-Unfortunately, baring a major brain injury, we cannot uninvent watching a movie.
-Our only option is to create a new movie and hope it will be good.
+Unfortunately, barring a significant brain injury, it is not possible to un-watch a film.
+Our only option is to create a new movie; we hope it will be good.

 What about an awful movie?
-After it debuts, we will forget it ever existed.
-Is that like uninventing?
-Perhaps.
-However, some people will remember it, and that is the point.
+I generally try not to focus on awful stuff and do not visit those memories, but some people might remember a movie fondly, which is my point.
 A book, movie, or play will always be remembered.
-Even a shoddy work will leave an imprint that can never be undone.
+Even shoddy work will leave an imprint that can never be undone.

 You’re the best -Bill